methodphoto/mincc/data/1986/1986-strenue.md

 title: "Strenue v The Min"
 gameLocation: ""
 gameDate: "27/07/1986"
+shortReport: "Strenue batted first and made 186 for 2 wkts.
+The Min were all out for 153 in reply."
 result: "Strenue won by 33 runs"
 resultType: "Lost"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Strenue batted first and made 186 for 2 wkts.
-The Min were all out for 153 in reply.

-Result: {result}

 ## Strenue Innings

 | Batsman | Dismissal |  | Runs |